-When you say Windows keeps changing your default browser to Edge, I assume that you’ve already set a different browser as the default.
+When you say Windows keeps changing your default browser to Edge, I assume you’ve already set a different browser as the default.
 I added this solution for users who might’ve been setting the default browser wrongly.

 It could be that Windows isn’t resetting your default browser to Edge, but you’ve just not chosen the default browser correctly.
 Before we proceed to more troubleshooting methods, let’s first go over the process of selecting a default program.